Dr. Pilegard's

 REAL Portal: This is an online portal where labs can post research positions.

-Psychology Common Application: Once every quarter you can submit an application in which you express your interest in different labs.
+Psychology Common Application: Once every quarter Psychology majors can submit an application to express interest in different labs.
 Some labs have adopted this as the primary way they take on research assistants, and some use this as just one way they find new people.

 Lab-specific applications: Some labs have forms to fill out on their websites.